Anujverma89/cheetsheets/development/sqlite.md

 *It is a file based database*
 *It has sqlite engine that executes the sql quries*
 *It is a rdbms*
 *It doesnot support write concurrency i.e. one user can write at a time and multiple user can read at time*
+*It stores data in file in B-Tree and index is stored in B-Tree* *Sqlite is written in c language and it provides interface to work with different language*